How Much Food Should I Feed My Dog?

 Not all pet foods have the same calorie density.
 Because of that, it’s also helpful to read the feeding guide on your dog food bag.

-Dog food bags generally have specific calorie guidelines that are translated to quantities, so you’ll know exactly how many cups of the food you should be serving.
+Dog food bags generally have specific calorie guidelines that are translated to quantities, so you’ll know exactly how much of the food you should be serving.

 Of course, you’ll have to consider your dog’s specific lifestyle and health factors and modify the amounts accordingly.